 Once during a live TV call-in show called, COPE, I was confronted with a man in the process of a full-blown panic attack.
 While I normally avoid attempting therapy on live television (for many good reasons) my brain immediately clicked into emergency intervention mode.
 I walked him through my step-by-step recovery approach I had developed over many years in practice.
 He soon regained an obviously calm state as we visited for a few minutes.
 The phones lit up with questions about panic disorder and continued for many weeks until our producer made an obvious suggestion: record this approach for use in coping with a panic attack.
 Indeed we produced a studio quality recording, Talking Through a Panic Attack, that soon was getting widespread media attention, and is still in use internationally.
 Included in the CD is an adaptation of my stress assessment form designed to enable panic attack victims to understand the underlying thought patterns that intensify these frequently misdiagnosed panic episodes.
 In addition, the COPE show published the CD, The ABCs of Stress: An Interview With Dr. Dan McGee.

 Loving Well: Counseling individuals, couples and families in creating loving relationships has consumed my adult life for well over a half century, first as a minister, then as a marriage and family therapist in private practice, and for the last decade before retirement, specifically for ministry families.
 From an academic perspective I completed graduate work in two state universities (The University of Texas at Arlington and Texas Woman’s University) and chose marriage and family therapy for my Ph.D. major, which led to licensure and eventually state board approval as a supervisor in that field.
 For a few years I was honored to teach as Associate Professor of Psychology and Director of the Graduate Program in Family Psychology at Hardin-Simmons University where I directed the campus Family Psychology Center.
-During mental health career I was certified as a sex therapist and board supervisor by two national boards and named a Clinical Fellow by the American Academy of Clinical Sexologists.
+During my mental health career I was certified as a sex therapist and board supervisor by two national boards and named a Clinical Fellow by the American Academy of Clinical Sexologists.

 Hot Topics: Finally, don’t forget my “Hot Topics” blog where I will lead us in a discussion of the crises and national leadership issues we now face with COVID-19, the political polarization of our nation, our continuing economic issues, and especially the racial inequalities our nation has grappled with since its founding.
 As an Advocate for the Alzheimer’s Association of Oklahoma and leader of dementia caregivers groups, I hope to address the challenges we face finding treatment for and prevention of this dreaded epidemic.